 The Causes of Procrastination

 In Clinical Psychology, there seems to be an association with issues of tension, low feeling of self-esteem, and a pointless attitude.
 Procrastination is firmly associated with fear (e.g., low self-viability, or educated weakness) or disdaining the undertaking (e.g., fatigue and disregard).

-Perhaps the dominating reason why one procrastinates is a breakdown in the self-control.
+Perhaps the dominating reason we procrastinate is a breakdown in our self-control.
 You realize what you should do and you’re not ready to force yourself to do it.
 It’s that hole between goal and activity.

 The main player in procrastination is always, justification.
 If your procrastination can’t hide behind something else, it will never win.
 When learning how to overcome procrastination you need to identify procrastination AND the different masks it hides behind.

 Because procrastination is a great source of stress, it can not only hide behind preferable behaviors but also less frowned upon negative ones.
 For example: